hyunwoongko/nanoRLHF/nanorlhf/nanosets/core/docs/en/02_validity_bitmap.en.md

 ```

 We slice the required byte range from the original buffer to create a new buffer view.
-For reference, Buffer internally uses memoryview, so no new copy occurs in this process.
+For reference, Buffer internally uses `memoryview`, so no new copy occurs in this process.

 ```python
 sliced_buffer = buffer.data[new_byte:new_byte + needed_bytes]